Table of Contents

 When you discuss the process with your legal representative, together you’ll be able to determine which way is best for your circumstances.

-James Noble Law in Brisbane is your local family law team of specialists when it comes to negotiating a property settlement.
-Our many years of experience means we fully understand the processes and can assist in obtaining a fair and just result for you.
+James Noble Law in Brisbane is your local Brisbane family lawyers team of specialists when it comes to negotiating a property settlement.
+Our many years of experience mean we fully understand the processes and can assist in obtaining a fair and just result for you.